pondrejk/dizzer/questions.md

 5. What is entirely specific and unique in map design apropriating the above inspirations?

-## Geospatial knowledge discovery
-(what it even is, what questions can an interactive map answer and how this evolves with big data) Miller in Geocomputation.

-Spatial, temporal and mobile objects data:

-Spatial relations: set-oriented (intersection, union, difference and complement), topological (connectivity, interior, exterior, boundary), directional (cardinal (to the west), object-centered (behind the factory), ego-centric (on yor left)) and metric (euclidean, network-based distance).

-Temporal relations -- measures of coincidence -- 13 possible temporal relations between two time intervals -- meets, equals, starts, finishes...()
-Time -- linear, cyclical (natural cylces), branching time (several possible futures).

-Moving object -- movement properties based on time scale: moment, interval-based, episodic, global (andrejenkoviny) Temporal and spatial granularity, MAUP ... tiez Andrejenko...

-Exploring .. time-space cubes -- slicing and dicing, roll-up, drill down -- movement in hierarchy.

-Spatio-temporal associations:
-association rule: X => Y (s%c%), coocurrence of objects, support (percent of the whole database) and confidence (percent of coocurrence)
-STARs (spatio temporal association rules) -- see Verhein and Chawla (2008) @verhein2008mining

-Sequence mining -- search based on three parametes: duration of the sequence, event window (hyperparameter, treshold for temporal coincidence), interval between events

-Periodic pattern mining -- full periodic patters, partial pp, cyclic or periodic association rules (Han and Kamber 2012) @han2006data -- see chapters 6 and 7

-Visual analytics ... definitions:
-Visual analytics is the science of data-driven reasoning facilitated by interactive visual interfaces to data management and analysis techniques (Thomas and Cook 2004). @thomas2005illuminating
-Visual analytics is more than just information visualisation: while visualisation provides insights into data, visual analytics provides insights into how we *process* data during exploration and analysis.
-(Keim et al 2008) @keim2008visual
-Visual analytics of spatio-temporal data uses links together data-mining techiques in visual interface with map as a central metaphor (Guo).

 # Recent objections to geospatial knowledge discovery

 What is the role of cartography if: